nodogsplash/nodogsplash/openwrt/README.md

 </pre>

 The images and all *.ipk packages are now inside the bin/ folder.
-You can install the NoDogSplash .ipk using "opkg install &lt;ipkg-file&gt;" on the router.
+You can install the NoDogSplash .ipk using "opkg install &lt;ipkg-file&gt;" on the router or just use the whole image.

 For details please check the OpenWRT documentation.